-New research has confirmed that exposure to Bisphenol A (BPA) through mothers’ breast milk is widespread.
+Medical research has confirmed that exposure to Bisphenol A (BPA) through mothers’ breast milk is widespread.
 BPA is a well-known hormone disruptor.

 Research has confirmed other research findings that Bisphenol A (BPA) – found among various plastics and resins in consumer goods – increases the risk of diabetes.

 Researchers from Simmons College have found the breastmilk of most women and the urine samples of most babies contain the hormone disruptor bisphenol A (BPA).